DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 The DPDK supports CPU microarchitecture-specific optimizations by means of CONFIG_RTE_MACHINE option in the DPDK configuration file.
-The degree of optimization depends on the compiler's ability to optimize for a specitic microarchitecture, therefore it is preferable to use the latest compiler versions whenever possible.
+The degree of optimization depends on the compiler's ability to optimize for a specific microarchitecture, therefore it is preferable to use the latest compiler versions whenever possible.

 If the compiler version does not support the specific feature set (for example, the Intel® AVX instruction set),